kanaimandal2002/movie-watchlist/README.md

 - **Persistent Storage**: Your lists are saved locally in your browser
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Clean UI**: Modern, intuitive interface with smooth animations

+## Live Demo

+You can view a live version of this tool at [(https://kanaimandal2002.github.io/movie-watchlist/)]